-A U.S. telecom provider and its CEO have pleaded guilty to conspiring to defraud the United States by stealing more than $100 million from a federal program designed to provide discounted phone service to people in need.
+A U.S. telecom provider and its CEO have pleaded guilty to conspiring to defraud the United States by stealing more than $100 million from a federal program designed to provide discounted phone services to people in need.

-Issa Asad, 51, CEO of the Q Link Wireless LLC, based in Dania Beach, Florida, also pleaded guilty on Oct.
+Issa Asad, 51, CEO of Q Link Wireless LLC, based in Dania Beach, Florida, also pleaded guilty on Oct.
 15 to laundering money in a separate scheme to defraud the Paycheck Protection Program (PPP), which was intended to aid individuals and businesses affected by the COVID-19 pandemic.

-Additionally, Asad pleaded guilty to money laundering.
 Sentencing is scheduled for Jan.
 15, 2025, with Asad facing up to 15 years in prison—the statutory maximum of 5 years for the conspiracy charge and 10 years for money laundering, according to the DOJ.

 Q Link Wireless was a provider in the federally funded Lifeline Assistance and Affordable Connectivity programs, designed to provide discounted or free phone or internet services to eligible low-income consumers.
 The government’s Lifeline program has offered low-income consumers a discount on qualifying monthly cellphone and broadband services since 1985.